 Spot vs. Nationwide Pet Insurance Cost by State

-Spot offers the cheapest pet insurance across most categories, leading in all 50 states for middle-aged dogs and cats.
-Nationwide only beats Spot's pricing for senior pets nationwide.
+Spot consistently offers the cheapest pet insurance in all 50 states for kittens, puppies, young cats, young dogs, middle-aged cats and middle-aged dogs.
+Meanwhile, Nationwide wins for senior cats and senior dogs across the country.

 | Alabama | Spot | $36 | 52% |